There is a local version available of this page. Change to the local version?

 Microplastics on a plate

-A typical analysis workflow for Microplastics separation, counting and identification by means of spectroscopic techniques required five main steps: Sampling, sample preparation or sample pretreatment, filtration, measure/data acquisition and finally, analyze/report.
+A typical analysis workflow for Microplastics separation, counting and identification by means of spectroscopic techniques requires five main steps: sampling, sample preparation or sample pretreatment, filtration, measurement/data acquisition, and finally, analysis/report.

 1. Sampling